n0mad/octopi/README.md

 Further, there are two big, independent parts: the arithmetic coder/decoder (src/compression) and implementations of different models (src/models).
 The models implemented are: (a) constant model for debug purposes, (b) adaptive frequency model, (c) multi-layer vanilla RNN, and (d) multi-layer GRU.

+The arithmetic coder/decoder part (src/compression) is essentially a refactored code from http://www.cs.umb.edu/~rvetro/vetroBioComp/compression/WittenACM87ArithmCoding.pdf by Willen, Neal, and Clear.
+The refacting was required to expose the model interface.

 ## How can I launch it?
 First, checkout the code: